All You Need To Know About Excavator Nomenclature

 8. Suction Excavator

-As the name implies, a suction excavator works by blasting materials loose using high-pressured water.
+As the name implies, a suction excavator works by blasting materials loose using high-pressure water.
 Thereafter, it uses a suction pipe to remove the materials.
 Thus, it is ideally used to precisely loosen and remove soil materials without damaging underground components.

 9. Skid steer excavator